A key part of creating excellent online surveys involves using open-ended and closed-ended questions effectively.

 The major drawback to closed-ended questions is that a researcher must already have a clear understanding of the topic of his/her questions and how they tie into the overall research problem before they are created.
 Without this, closed-ended questions will lead to insufficient options for respondents to select from, questions that do not properly reflect the research’s purpose, and limited or erroneous information.

-Questions that are open-ended provide rich qualitative data.
+Open-ended questions are exploratory in nature, and offer the researchers rich, qualitative data.
 In essence, they provide the researcher with an opportunity to gain insight on all the opinions on a topic they are not familiar with.
 However, being qualitative in nature makes these types of questions lack the statistical significance needed for conclusive research.
 Nevertheless, open-ended questions are incredibly useful in several different ways:

 1) Expert interviews